Violin Prices: How Much Does a Violin Cost in 2021?

 Most expensive violin price

-As you can see, violin prices vary hugely depending on your level and the quality of material and construction.
+As you can see, a violin price range can vary hugely depending on your level and the quality of material and construction.

 You could feasibly spend as little as £50/$70/€60 on a violin and go upwards steadily from there.